benmoran56/esper/README.rst

 What's New
 ----------
 **0.9.7** - By default, entities are now lazily deleted.
-When calling World.delete_entity(entity_id),
+When calling *World.delete_entity(entity_id)*,
             Entities are now placed into a queue to be deleted at the beginning of the next call to World.process().
-This means it is now safe to delete entities even while iterating over components in your processor.
-This should allow for cleaner Processor classes, removing the need to manually track and delete "dead" Entities after iteration.
+This means it is now safe to delete entities even while iterating over components in your processors.
+This should allow for cleaner Processor classes, by removing the need to manually track and delete "dead" Entities after iteration.
 If you do wish to delete an Entity immediately, simply pass the new optional *immediate=True* argument.
 Ie: *self.world.delete_entity(entity, immediate=True)*.